G-companions on algebraic stacks and applications to canonical $\ell$-adic local systems on Shimura stacks: Main theorem for semisimple

-If $f$ is finite $\Acute{e}$tale, by previous argument, $f_L$ is already $\Acute{e}$tale, and for any finite field separable extension $L'/L$, $f_{L'}$ is still $\Acute{e}$tale, so I only need to find a finite subextension $L'/L$ of $k^s/L$ such that $f_{L'}$ is finite.
+If $f$ is finite \'etale, by previous argument, $f_L$ is already \'etale, and for any finite separable field extension $L'/L$, $f_{L'}$ is still \'etale, so I only need to find a finite subextension $L'/L$ of $k^s/L$ such that $f_{L'}$ is finite.
 Since $f$ is of finite presentation, being finite is the same as being integral.
-So if I take $L'$ to contain all the coefficient such that the $x_i$'s are integral, then $f_{L'}$ is also finite.
+Since there are only finitely many $V_j$ and finitely many standard opens $D(h_s)$, there is a finite extension $L'/L$ such that $f|_{D(h_s)}$ are all integral.
+As a result, $f_{L'}$ is finite.